Application Process for U.S. Citizenship Through Naturalization

 Make a complete copy before mailing your application to USCIS, following the instructions on its website.

-Some time after submitting your citizenship application, you will be notified when to appear for a personal interview at your local USCIS office.
+Several months later, you will be notified when to appear for a personal interview at your local USCIS office.
 During that interview, a USCIS officer will review your application and approve or deny your citizenship.
-However, you might wait several months for this notification of your interview.

 Preparing for Your Naturalization Interview